 At Camp Glenorchy, we are committed to living in harmony with nature and reducing our impact on the environment.
 The use of composting toilets reduces the impact on Glenorchy’s groundwater reserves as there will be no wastewater from toilets and the small amount of leachate produced will be treated on site.

-We’re aware that composting toilets will require more care and maintenance than conventional toilets, but instead of flushing the ‘problem’ down the toilet, we we've made the choice to take responsibility for our waste by transforming it into a valuable end product that will be used on the site.
+We’re aware that composting toilets will require more care and maintenance than conventional toilets, but instead of flushing the ‘problem’ down the toilet, we've made the choice to take responsibility for our waste by transforming it into a valuable end product that will be used on the site.

 Camp Glenorchy's composting toilets be rigorously maintained on a strict schedule, ensuring our guests have a comfortable and enjoyable stay.
-Doing so will ensure there won’t be any odors, and the end product will be inoffensive, dry and safe for everyone.
+Doing so will ensure there won’t be any odours, and the end product will be inoffensive, dry and safe for everyone.

 Composting toilets are a viable alternative to on-site wastewater treatment in areas where connection to a public sewerage system is not available or where water is scarce.
 If you are thinking of installing one consider the following: